 Keeping distortion to a minimum is critical for a high fidelity amplifier.
-Distortion here is the addition of ‘stuff’ not present in the original presentation.
-For example, added harmonics, bounce or ringing in the earphone, and cross talk of mixed signals are all things to avoid in high fidelity reproduction.
+The distortion here is the addition of ‘stuff’ not present in the original presentation.
+For example, added harmonics, bounce or ringing in the earphone, and crosstalk of mixed signals are all things to avoid in high fidelity reproduction.

 Good solid state amplifier practice is to hold distortion to below .01%.
 Our target at listening levels is to stay well below that number.
 The new Rx spec is about .002% distortion.
 This goes well below any other amplifier we’ve produced to date.
 While not every amp benefits from lower distortion automatically, the new Rx’s low distortion is certainly a strength.

 Recharge via USB

 Convenience is king when it comes to charging your amplifier.
 And looking for your charger instead of listening to your favorite tracks is a drag.

 That is why the new Rx is rechargeable from any normal USB charger.
 It will automatically vary its charging current to match the charger used.